2018-02-26 08:35:40 • ID: 1735

 The Middle Paleolithic in Northern Hessen: KMG, Prądnik Cycle, Eastern Micoquian

 Figure 1 displays a slightly asymmetric Micoquian “Faustkeilblatt” (7 cm long) with a broken tip, made of quartzite from a field near the classic Middle Paleolithic site of Lenderscheid near Kassel / Germany, found in 1982.

-Faustkeilblätter (artefacts with a finely retouched point, blunt base and one face which is flat and covering retouched), Halbkeile (elongated unifaces with a D-shaped cross- section), Fäustel (small bifaces ( smaller 6cm) and Blattspitzen (leaf points) are the hallmarks of the Central European Micoquian (Bosinski 1967; Richter 2009).
+Faustkeilblätter (artefacts with a finely retouched point, blunt base with a flat dorsal face covering retouched), Halbkeile (elongated unifaces with a D-shaped cross- section), Fäustel (small bifaces < 6 cm) and Blattspitzen (leaf points) are the hallmarks of the Central European Micoquian (Bosinski 1967; Richter 2009).

 During the late Middle Paleolithic (after OIS 5e), bifacially worked tools play a substantial role in the archaeological record both in Middle and West Europe.

 Ruebens evaluated, if different technocomplexes, that have been described in the past (for example MTA, Central European Micoquian [Keilmesser Groups], Mousterian with small Bifaces, Bout de coupe handaxes...) are genuine entities in the archaeological record or merely an artificial creation caused by the application of different classificatory frameworks.
 Ruebens found that: